ScoreSaber/scoresaber-frontend/README.md

 npm run build
 ```

-> You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
-This should _not_ be used to serve your app in production.
+> You can preview the built app with `npm run preview`.
+This should _not_ be used to serve ScoreSaber in production.